dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-07-20-just-dont-make-me-talk-with-human.md

 Developers will agree to:
 - move from long-lived to short-lived branches
-- a process of at having at least one person reviewing their every Pull Request
+- a process of having at least one person reviewing their every Pull Request
 - keep being interrupted to review bunch of other's Pull Requests

 "just don't make me pair and talk with a human" :)